-I will only say that we were not a very close-knit family.
-More a pack of wolves thrown together for the sake of survival (punching and kicking and biting).
+I will only say that we were not a close-knit family.
+More a pack of wolves thrown together for the sake of survival — punching and kicking and biting.
 And we had a knack for discovering each other’s faults and using those faults to our best advantage — physically and psychologically.

-At its worst, it was the self-pitying kind, the whining kind, the Bitching & Moaning kind, the why, oh why, oh why did I ever ask to go on this fucking trip kind.
-It was not the pretty kind, but what weakness is?
+To be honest, it was the self-pitying kind, the whining kind, the Bitching & Moaning kind, the why, oh why, oh why did I ever ask to go on this fucking trip kind.
+It was not very pretty, but what weakness is?
 What can I say?
-It’s not like I’d turned into some pathetic lump of quivering flesh (a highly irritated lump of flesh), raising a bandaged finger to the heavens and begging for deliverance.
+It’s not like I’d turned into some pathetic lump of quivering flesh (a very irritated lump of quivering flesh), raising a bandaged finger to the heavens and begging for deliverance.
 But close, pretty darn close.

 And still I have not yet mentioned the biggest irritant of all during that long and trying afternoon; quite possibly the biggest burden of the entire trip.
 The one that makes the others pale in comparison.
 The one that makes the others contract, peristaltically you might say, in contraposition.

 Yes — that one!